geraintpalmer/SAS-R/LabSheets/Week_02.md

     [Video hint](http://www.youtube.com/watch?v=1PvEXo0l1NE)

-12. Event based loops are implemented in python using a `while` command that keep repeating a set of commands until a boolean variable is `False`.
+12. Event based loops are implemented in Python using a `while` command that keep repeating a set of commands until a boolean variable is `False`.

         k = 0
         while k < 10: